UNC-Libraries/HathiTrust-Print-Holdings/README.md

 Because the script appends data to the text files it outputs, instances running concurrently should be writing to files in discrete locations.
 The result files are concatenated once all bnum files have been processed.

 -   **Initial assessment of bib record inclusion eligibility (See below for more details)**
-    -   Pulls selected data from var\_fields2 database table
+    -   Pulls selected varfield data from the database
     -   Exclude based on:
         -   presence of certain values in 915 or 919
         -   lack of OCLC number